top of page

 As a J-1 visa applicant, you must prove that you:

-• are a professor or research scholar, trainee or intern, college or university student, teacher, nonacademic specialist, foreign physician, camp counselor, au pair or summer student in a travel/work program.
+• Are you a professor or research scholar, trainee or intern, college or university student, teacher, nonacademic specialist, foreign physician, camp counselor, au pair, or summer student in a travel/work program?

-• have been approved for a stay a J-1 program recognized by USCIS.
+• Have been approved for a stay in a J-1 program recognized by USCIS.

-Trainee programs are generally limited to a maximum of 18 months except for programs in agriculture, hotel and tourism which are generally limited to a maximum of 12 months.
+Trainee programs are generally limited to a maximum of 18 months, except for programs in agriculture, hotels, and tourism, which are generally limited to a maximum of 12 months.
 The J-1’s spouse and unmarried children under 21 years old may apply for entry in J-2 status and may be eligible for employment authorization.
 Certain J-1 exchange visitors must return to their home country for two years at the end of their program before they can apply for another non-immigrant or immigrant status.

 What Are My Next Steps?